 As you can see, both checks and X’es increase the progress bar.

 The History column changed, too.
 Look at the changes from when we checked off the third message – the icons slid to the right and got smaller.
 Each time you test a message, the History icons slide over and shrink down, until they disappear off the edge of the screen.
-This is because the History column only shows you what recently changed.please
+This is because the History column only shows you what recently changed.

 Everything else behaves just like the last version.